 Read more here

-So what harm do the uninformed do?
+‘Listen to me I’m a celebrity’ – so what harm do the uninformed do?

-Yet we live in a world of celebrity adulation where celebrity status allows the uninformed to reach the ears of their admiring public without the challenges that other mere mortals would face.
+We live in a world of celebrity adulation where celebrity status allows the uninformed to reach the ears of their admiring public without the challenges that other mere mortals would face.
 And through those whose absence of knowledge is not seen as any kind of impediment to their discussing ‘veganism’, far from ‘raising awareness’ about the victims of our species, a completely different message is proclaimed to a non-vegan world only too happy for the reassurance.

 The message is that some animals matter but there’s no need to be extreme.
 They don’t all matter equally and it’s perfectly fine to harm and kill them as long as we are ‘concerned about husbandry’.
 This is such an utter betrayal of our victims that it’s truly heartbreaking that some will hear it and think, ‘Yeah, now I know about veganism’.